 Baltimore Ravens 33, New England Patriots 14!
 In Foxboro, no less!
 Ray Rice of Rutgers scores 2 touchdowns, including an 83-yarder on the first play from scrimmage.
 The Pats go down hard at home.
 I guess the Cleveland version of Bill Belichick was coaching.
 Either that, or Belichick couldn't figure out how to cheat in this one.
 When he can't cheat, he's the Cleveland Belichick.

-The '01 Rams, '03 Panthers and '04 Eagles would like their rings, thank you very much.
+The '01 Rams, the '03 Panthers and the '04 Eagles would like their rings, thank you very much.
 Bastard.